ddaugher/ddaugher.github.io/_publications/end-of-project-retrospective.md

 ---
 layout: single
 title: "End-of-project-retrospective"
 tags:
   - retrospective
 comments: true
+published: true
 ---

 My first attempt was to try and document all of the events since joining the project… and as interesting as it might be, I have decided to take a slightly different approach to capturing my retrospective thoughts.

 Many of you have probably read or heard this before…

 It’s not where you start, but where you finish.
 April Heinrichs – Coach of the U.S. women’s national soccer team I couldn’t agree with this more… when considering the Client X project.

 The initial steps were rough, many paths were started and many ended quickly (fail fast… right?)

 Internal Client X's direction was

 - ‘foggy’ at best
 - a large portion of the technical stack was undefined and misunderstood